vason-io/alljson_docs/docs/support/privacy-policy.md

 ### Introduction

-This Privacy Policy explains how Vason ("we," "us," or "Vason") collects, uses, and protects the personal information and data of users ("you" or "User") of the Vason SaaS platform ("the Service").
+This Privacy Policy explains how Alljson ("we," "us," or "Alljson") collects, uses, and protects the personal information and data of users ("you" or "User") of the Alljson SaaS platform ("the Service").
 By using the Service, you agree to comply with and be bound by this Privacy Policy.

 ### Information We Do Not Collect

-Vason does not collect, store, inspect, analyze, or in any way trade data that passes through Vason's Cross-Origin Resource Sharing (CORS) proxy service.
+Alljson does not collect, store, inspect, analyze, or in any way trade data that passes through Alljson's Cross-Origin Resource Sharing (CORS) proxy service.
 We do not retain any user-generated content or personally identifiable information beyond what is necessary for the basic operation of the Service.